-\item Fig.~\ref{Fig:Schematic}(f): We dub this the semi-magnetic Floquet Chern topological insulator phase, which is examined in detail in this work.
-Like in (e), we subject the topological insulator to optical pumping in the top layer (orange) and Cr doping (blue) in the bottom layer, but with the optical polarization being right-handed instead of left-handed (clockwise purple circular arrow).
+\item Figure~\ref{Fig:Schematic}(f): We dub this the semi-magnetic Floquet Chern topological insulator phase, which is examined in detail in this paper.
+Like in Fig.~\ref{Fig:Schematic}(e), we subject the topological insulator to optical pumping in the top layer (orange) and Cr doping (blue) in the bottom layer, but with the optical polarization being right-handed instead of left handed (clockwise purple circular arrow).
 This produces Dirac cones with the same chirality in both top and bottom layers and gaps them out to result in half-quantized Hall conductance contributions of the same sign.
 The top and bottom surfaces thus combine to form a Chern insulator. \end{itemize}

-In this work, we provide a quantitative study of how the combination of optical driving and Cr magnetic doping can induce all of the above-mentioned phases in realistic thin samples of (Bi,Sb)$_{2}$Te$_{3}$ and Bi$_2$Se$_3$, particularly the semi-Floquet topological insulator and the Axion insulator.
+In this paper, we provide a quantitative study of how the combination of optical driving and Cr magnetic doping can induce all of the above-mentioned phases in realistic thin samples of (Bi,Sb)$_{2}$Te$_{3}$ and Bi$_2$Se$_3$, particularly the semi-Floquet topological insulator and the axion insulator.
 The main results are as follows: First, by adjusting the intensity of the circularly polarized pumped light, the penetration depth can be adjusted such that either one or both surfaces of the topological insulator are irradiated, an approach not studied in previous works on Floquet driving with topological insulators~\cite{bukov2015universal,eckardt2015high,chen2018floquet1,chen2018floquet2,du2022weyl,wang2022floquet,qin2022light,qin2022phase,dabiri2021light,dabiri2021engineering,dabiri2022floquet,askarpour2022light,pervishko2018impact,zhu2023floquet,wang2013observation,mahmood2016selective}.
-Second, our approach lends a new way to easily switch between the Axion (zero Hall plateau) and the Chern insulator phase (quantized Hall plateau) phases by reversing the optical polarization, thus complementing existing experimental efforts in realizing the semi-magnetic, Axion~\cite{mogi2017tailoring,mogi2017magnetic,xiao2018realization}, and Chern~\cite{yu2010quantized,chang2013experimental,jotzu2014experimental,mciver2020light} topological insulator phases as well as suggesting potential technological applications such as chirality-selective topological transistors~\cite{sun2023magnetic}.
+Second, our approach lends a new way to easily switch between the axion (zero Hall plateau) and the Chern insulator (quantized Hall plateau) phases by reversing the optical polarization, thus complementing existing experimental efforts in realizing the semi-magnetic, axion~\cite{mogi2017tailoring,mogi2017magnetic,xiao2018realization}, and Chern~\cite{yu2010quantized,chang2013experimental,jotzu2014experimental,mciver2020light} topological insulator phases as well as suggesting potential technological applications such as chirality-selective topological transistors~\cite{sun2023magnetic}.